TediusTimmy/AntGame/README.md

   * Interacting with a LIGHT GRAY will teleport the BLUE to a random location one in five times.
 These are unpredictable.
   * Interacting with a DARK GRAY will destroy the BLUE one in four times.
 These are dangerous.
 * Drop - If something is held, drop it.
 If not holding anything, no energy is used and the turn is wasted.
+* Report - Report for Duty/Orders.
+The cell is deactivated and becomes a free agent.
+This is an error for a BLUE to report not on a GREEN.

 ### The Debugger
 The debugger is a simple translation to the debug console of a console debugger.
 It is very primitive.
 One enters commands to the debugger in the input box, and sends them to the debugger with by either pressing enter, or by clicking on the button.
 At any time, you can type "help" and it will tell you that it doesn't understand what "help" is and then list what it does understand.